dansmyers/Simulation/Sprint-2-Probability/Deliverable_Questions.md

 Tip-Tip:

-Suppose there are only two Slytherin students: Hermione and her best friend Victoria Potter, the Girl-Who-Lived.
+Suppose there are only two students: Hermione and her best friend Victoria Potter, the Girl-Who-Lived.

 ```
 P(Both are born on two different days) = (365 / 365) * (364 / 365)